All sample people and companies in the example

 Companion article

-Long-form walkthrough in the docs repo.
+Long-form walkthrough in the cookbook repo.

 gliner2-base-v1 playground